mohamed-hussein11/Immunology-Courses/Fundamentals-of-Immunology-Specialization/01-Innate-Immunity-and-B-Cell-Function/README.md

 This folder contains my personal study notes and reflections based on the publicly available course structure of **Fundamentals of Immunology: Innate Immunity and B-Cell Function** from **Rice University** on Coursera.
 All original course materials, including videos, slides, and assessments, belong to **Rice University** and **Coursera**.
-This repository is intended solely for **personal educational use** and does not contain any proprietary or copyrighted content.
+This folder is intended solely for **personal educational use** and does not contain any proprietary or copyrighted content.

 ---